kromozome2003/MapR-LL2D-DSR-demo/README.md

 ### Update Hive interpreter
-Set the Hive server to your MapR Sandbox ip address (localhost by default)
+Set the Hive server to your MapR Sandbox ip address (localhost by default) To update clic the "edit" button on top right, then "save" when done
 ![](/Images/4-zep-update-hive.png)

 ### Update Drill interpreter (if needed)
 If you need Drill set it as well.
-You can set any other Interpreter according to your needs
+You can set any other Interpreter according to your needs To update clic the "edit" button on top right, then "save" when done
 ![](/Images/5-zep-update-drill.png)

 ### Import the DSR demo Notebook